Today (American TV program): Studio 1A

 On September 16, 2013, Today debuted a new set and graphics package (it was originally set to debut on September 9, 2013, but was delayed one week to complete final design details).
 The "home base" is located on a platform that can spin 360°, therefore allowing the view and direction of the camera to change depending on the half-hour.
 A new couch and background was added in the "sofa area" (where the anchors sit and discuss topics).
-A social media area known as the "Orange Room,” was also added to Studio 1A, which contains screens that display Twitter comments or trending topics, Carson Daly was hired to present segments from the room during the broadcast.
+A social media area known as the "Orange Room", was also added to Studio 1A, which contains screens that display Twitter comments or trending topics, Carson Daly was hired to present segments from the room during the broadcast.
 Six screens that also connect to one 6' x 16' screen were added in the fashion/special topic area.
 During its first two days of use, the show transitioned away from its news and entertainment format to a format that emphasized the social interaction of the anchors, Roker and newsreader.

 The graphics were also overhauled with introduction of the new set (a slightly modified version of this package and the revised logo debuted on Early Today that November, further integrating the early-morning news program's branding with Today).
 The logo-to-peacock animation was moved from the left corner to the bottom right side corner of the screen.
 The logo that was first previewed on September 13, 2013, pared down the number of circular arches from five to three with its coloring switching from different variations – generally shades of red, orange and yellow to depict a sunrise – to entirely orange.

 In September 2015 Today updated the set once again, the update included new floors, a new couch, and a new anchor desk.
 The new set retains the 360 home base used in the previous design.
 The new set replaced much of the dark wood colors with lighter colors and removed the emphasis of orange in previous design in favor of orange accents.

-In February 2018, while Guthrie and Kotb were at the 2018 Winter Olympics, the studio received minor changes including new screens and flooring in the former screen area; and by November of the same year, the Orange Room got a minor change that included a triangular-pattern wall and wooden flooring.
+In February 2018, while Guthrie and Kotb were at the 2018 Winter Olympics, the studio underwent major changes including a new curved 40ft video wall and flooring in the former screen area as well as a large Today logo installation; and by November of the same year, the Orange Room got a minor change that included a triangular-pattern wall and wooden flooring.
+Then, in November 2020, ahead of Election Night coverage, a new large video wall was added in front of the Orange Room (ending the Orange Room as a studio space in Studio 1A).
+This video wall is used primarily for the weather forecasts but also other pieces of the show.